-Senators filling a vacancy will only be required to accumulate a semester total of 4 hours for each full service period (defined above) they are in office in a given semester.
-The equation for determining total number of hours is:

-4 * (# of full service periods) = total required hours for a given semester

-Each full month of the academic semester, Senators will be required to accumulate four (4) service hours.
-Service hours can be accumulated through the following means:

-Documented office hour in the ASUW office.

-Documented participation in an ASUW student outreach event.

-Documented attendance or participation in an ASUW funded event.

-Documented volunteering with an ASUW program.

-Documented outreach to RSOs that Senators are not already affiliated with by attending an RSO meeting and sharing the resources ASUW can provide to RSOs to encourage stronger ties between ASUW and RSOs.

-Any other form of service hour, as pre-approved in writing by the ASUW Vice President, with the subsequent approval of the ASUW Steering Committee.

 ASUW Senators shall be required to attend a diversity workshop.
 This workshop should focus, but is not limited to, the diversity as it pertains to the University of Wyoming to increase awareness and decrease insensitivity towards underrepresented populations throughout campus.
 This diversity training will be developed by UMC in coordination with the ASUW Vice-President.
-This training will count as one (1) of the aforementioned service hours for the period in which it is held.six6four4
+This training will count as one (1) of the aforementioned service hours for the period in which it is held.

+Each academic semester, Senators will be required to accumulate a total of six (6) service hours in the Fall Semester and four (4) service hours in the Spring Semester.